rosette

 The furniture designs of William Price have been discussed in the context of the Arts and Crafts movement.
 This helps greatly to define the movement in general but adds little to an understanding of Price's furniture in particular.

 A progressive thinker, Price would have been drawn to the philosophy of the movement but the furniture and woodwork designs emanating from his Philadelphia office before he established Rose Valley were exactly the same as those [hand]made during the short time the Rose Valley shops were producing (1901-6).
-Most converts, like Gustav Stickley, found the Arts and Crafts movement and then made furniture to fit the philosophy.
-Price made the philosophy fit his furniture.

-He was already using the best grades of quartered white oak for the hand-carved woodwork in his domestic interiors.
 Oak happened to be the wood of the medieval era, the greatest flowering of handcraft.
 Quartered oak of lesser quality had been, since the 1890s, the overwhelming choice of huge factories such as those in Grand Rapids, Michigan, that spewed out furniture of every style, including Arts and Crafts or "Mission."

-The anti-industrial Arts and Crafts movement would eventually be remembered by the pejorative Mission oak simply because other woods were so little used in the machine-made furniture industry until the oak supply was seriously depleted by 1915.
-Price also finished the oak without varnish so that the wood's texture would remain evident as Ruskin had recommended....
-[H]is foray into Arts and Crafts philosophy ... illustrate[s] why he insisted over and over again on calling the Rose Valley community, which included the furniture shops wherever they physically stood, an experiment.
 The old mill provided a laboratory where Price could try out ideas about how furniture should be constructed and carved.
 Meanwhile the architectural office downtown had to continue to function regardless of the results of the Rose Valley experiment.
 Furniture was still being ordered on Rose Valley shops stationery as late as 1913 although by then the process was fragmented.

-Price designed a table for a Mrs. Scott, the design was sent to Bissegger to be rendered, Bissegger's drawing was sent to Mrs. Scott for approval, and then Mrs. Scott sent drawings and wood to John Maene who, at this point, had his shop back in the city.
-Drawings from the architectural office dated 1921 (five years after Price's death) show a Colonial revival dressing table, a step back from the modern furniture designs for the Traymore Hotel.
 Had Price lived longer he would have continued to be interested in modernism.
 As it happened the style he left behind in Rose Valley survived for several decades as "executive Tudor."
 Architects like Mellor, Meigs and Howe designed furnishings in the antique styles of the Arts and Crafts movement's revered medieval.
 Handmade for use in country houses built across America, this furniture often met and sometimes exceeded Price's philosophical requirements but, if it was intended to express anything, it was only how much such craftsmanship cost...

-Source: Robert Edwards "When You Next Look at a Chair": The Arts and Crafts Furniture of William L. Price", in George E Thomas, William L. Price: Arts and Crafts to Modern Design Princeton: Princeton Architectural Press, 2000, pages 319-330.
+Source: Robert Edwards "When You Next Look at a Chair": The Arts and Crafts Furniture of William L. Price" , in George E Thomas, William L. Price: Arts and Crafts to Modern Design Princeton: Princeton Architectural Press, 2000, pages 319-330.

 Almost all objects and traditions of high culture in the United States -- regardless of the vitality they achieve in their American context -- have originated in at least their formal aspects in Europe